 The scope of NMA includes any form of human research as defined in the latest version of the National Statement on Ethical Conduct in Human Research (National Health and Medical Research Council) for which an application must be made to a Human Research Ethics Committee for the purpose of being conducted at a public health organisation.

 For more information about NMA, The NMA Brochure, NMA Fact Sheet and NMA Standard Principles for Operation provide detailed information; all are available in Downloads below.

 The ACT Health Certified HREC Exemption process was introduced on 5 Jan 2016 and was designed to bring the benefits of NMA to ACT Health researchers.
 In line with its obligations under the National Statement chapter 5.3 (minimising duplication of ethical review) ACT Health HREC agreed to accept ethical responsibility for the conduct of these projects on the basis of the certified HREC review and approval.
 These arrangements were reviewed and approved by the legal unit and ACT Health insurer.
 Exemption applies to multisite projects excluded from NMA due to the 1 August 2016 start date agreed by NMA jurisdictions.

-- Aboriginal and Torres Strait Islander peoples (ACT,NSW, QLD, SA)
+- Data collection explicitly directed at Aboriginal and Torres Strait Islander people;

 - Studies involving persons in custody, staff of justice health services or access to

 Applications made through the NMA system must be submitted to email@example.com.
 Please see Site Governance for further details on submission requirements.